embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 ```
 cd $HOME/goroot
-git checkout go1.18.3
+git checkout go{{ page.gover }}
-patch -p1 < $HOME/embeddedgo/patch/go1.18.3-3
+patch -p1 < $HOME/embeddedgo/patch/go{{ page.paver }}
 cd src
 ./make.bash
 ```
-Now you have the ready to use go1.18.3 with added support for linux/thumb, noos/thumb, noos/riscv64 GOOS/GOARCH pairs.
+Now you have the ready to use go1.18.4 with added support for linux/thumb, noos/thumb, noos/riscv64 GOOS/GOARCH pairs.
 You can run tests for your native architecture to ensure that nothing was broken:

 ```
 ./run.bash --no-rebuild